gwstallsmith/MiQRo/README.md

 - **User Authentication**: Implement secure user authentication to control access and ensure that only authorized personnel can make changes to the material database.

-## Acknowledgments

-- Special thanks to the QR Code generation library contributors.
-- The project was inspired by the need for an efficient and accurate system for managing laboratory materials.

-Happy organizing! 🧪🔬✨